RosettaCommons/documentation/internal_documentation/SEWING.md

 ```

 ##Dictionary
-* model: a node that can be connected by edges, basically a collection of segments
+* model: a node that can be connected by edges, basically a collection of segments, defined as struct whose elements are 	model_id, pdb_code, structure_id, distance, hoist_angle, packing_angle and meridian_angle

 * segment: a collection of secondary structures, technically dssp_codes, generally 2-5 pieces of secondary structure constitute the segment.
 Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a segment (5 pieces of secondary structures as a segment for continuous SEWING are in development by Doonam)